 God’s method of communicating with us in the New Covenant is by direct revelation received into our hearts through the Holy Spirit, and by His written Word, the Bible.
 God speaks to us, and in many different ways.
 When Jesus repeated the words from Deuteronomy 8:3, “man shall not live on bread alone, but by every word that proceeds from the mouth of God” in Matthew 4:4, He was saying man cannot live on the bread (the written Word, the Bible) alone.
 There is a continual flow of words and revelation from God to our hearts, this is the word that “proceeds”.

 This is significant today because many in the church turn away from the direct revelation of the Lord and rely solely on the written Word, and other men’s opinions about the written word.
-Many today still ask for man as a mediator, i.e. a pastor, or some other respected church leader.
-It’s looking for the opinion of a perceived “expert,” all the while turning away from the direct voice of the Holy Spirit in our heart.
-It’s a rejection of our New Covenant promise (note Elijah’s words) —Jezebel is behind much of this.
+Many today still ask for man as a mediator, i.e. a pastor, or other respected church leader.
+It’s looking for the opinion of a perceived “expert”, while turning away from the direct voice of the Holy Spirit in our heart.
+It’s a rejection of our New Covenant promise (note Elijah’s words: “they have rejected your covenant”).
+It’s placing greater weight and trusting the words of men, instead of God —Jezebel is behind much of this.

 Where the voice of the Holy Spirit, Who is God, is limited, ignored, or out-right rejected, Jezebel is very often behind it.
 It’s a very ancient agenda.